Parental benefit in Denmark

 You must also be with your child every day, i.e. be physically present with the child during your leave.

-Udbetaling Danmark automatically receives information about your employment status when your employer reports your salary.
+Udbetaling Danmark automatically receives information about your employment when your employer reports your salary.

 If you receive full pay from your employer throughout your leave, you cannot apply for parental benefit.

-If you are unsure about which rules apply to you, contact your employer or trade union to learn more about the terms and conditions in your collective bargaining agreement.
+If you are unsure about which rules apply to you, contact your employer or trade union to learn more about the relevant rules in your collective bargaining agreement.

 If you are an employee, you must ask your employer to inform Udbetaling Danmark online at virk.dk/barselsdagpenge that you will be going on leave.